Asbjoedt/CLISC/README.md

 The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
 Enabling advanced archival requirements will

 * Package spreadsheets and metadata in a new archive directory
+* Output all conversions in subdirectories named n+1
+* Rename all conversions n+1.xlsx
-* Include copies of the original spreadsheets
+* Include copies of the original spreadsheets, this include password protected or otherwise unreadable spreadsheets
 * Validate spreadsheets against their file format standards (Office Open XML and OpenDocument) (feature not working)
 * Remove formula linking cells to other local spreadsheets but keep the cell values (feature not working)
 * Remove external data connections but keep snapshot of data (feature not working)